Comprehensive Eye Exam

 What are the Benefits of a Comprehensive Eye Exam?

-Your doctor at Primary Eye Care in Arlington or South Main will provide you with immediate feedback about the health of your eyes.
+Your doctor at Primary Eye Care of Arlington and South Main will provide you with immediate feedback about your eye health.
 They will test for farsightedness, nearsightedness, focusing problems, other vision issues, and eye diseases.
-Based on their findings, they will provide you with a prescription for eyeglasses or contact lenses if needed, and helpful information you should know about your eye health and vision.
+Based on their findings, they will provide you with a prescription for eyeglasses or contact lenses if needed and helpful information you should know about your eye health and vision.

 Certain diseases like macular degeneration, glaucoma, and diabetic eye disease have no symptoms in the early stages and develop slowly, without pain.
 If these diseases are not diagnosed, they have irreversible consequences.
 Seeing an eye doctor on a regular basis can protect your vision through early diagnosis and treatment.